PopGenClustering/Clumppling/README.md

 This README provides a quick-start guide for installation and use.
 See the [software manual](Clumppling_Manual.pdf) for full details.

+**Refer to [this tutorial](https://github.com/PopGenClustering/popstru-cls-align-vis-workflow) for a brief guide on running an end-to-end analysis, including data preparation, population structure analysis, cluster alignment (using *Clumppling*), and visualization.**

 ## Feature Highlights

 - Flexible input parsing compatible with popular ancestry inference softwares like *STRUCTURE* and *ADMIXTURE*.